Brandeis Alumni, Family and Friends

 Christie Hefner ’74, who oversaw the transformation of Playboy Enterprises to a global multimedia company, was named three times to Fortune’s list of Most Powerful Women.
 When she stepped down after 20 years as the longest-serving female CEO of a publicly-traded company, more than 40 percent of her executives were women.

-The former Brandeis trustee joined the Brandeis Women’s Network in November for a Zoom conversation on “Managing Through Times of Uncertainty and Change.”
+The former Brandeis trustee joined the Brandeis Women’s Network for a Zoom conversation on “Managing Through Times of Uncertainty and Change.”
 Here are three takeaways from the presentation.

 Hefner’s advice to young women execs hoping to rise to the C-suite: Put yourself forward.

 “Whether it's for a promotion or an overseas posting or a task force,” Hefner said, “to use the phrase that Sheryl Sandberg made famous, ‘lean in.’
 In lots of respects professionally...you don't get in life necessarily what you deserve.
 You get in life what you can negotiate for.
 So I am a big advocate of learning to negotiate effectively, and that actually is a skill you can learn if you think that you're not very good at that.
 I'm a big believer in that as a skill for women to develop.”

 She advocates networking over searching for a mentor.